alexwang0317/Alexwang.github.io/_pages/about.md

 Hi!
 I'm a sophomore at Stanford University 🌲 studying Math and CS.

-My interests are diverse, currently, I'm exploring the space of autonomous systems and decision-making in out-of-distribution situations as a member of Stanford ASL.
+My interests are diverse, currently, I'm exploring the space of autonomous systems and decision-making in out-of-distribution situations as a member of [Stanford ASL](https://stanfordasl.github.io/).
+Here's a [drone fencing demo](https://x.com/alexwan10574446/status/1854261579258200550).
 I previously worked in computational drug discovery research 💊 (where I was a member of the [Ron Dror Group](https://drorlab.stanford.edu/)) and was also interested in Agent-based reasoning in NLP 🤖.

 In my freetime, I sing acapella 🎵 for the [Stanford Mendicants](https://stanfordmendicants.com/) where I sing the tenor/lead parts.
 I also love to fence 🤺: I  fence foil.